Emotions raw before Nice Bastille Day attack trial begins - NewsBreak

 “I was holding her hand on her last breath,” Hubler said.

-Investigators didn't find evidence that any of the suspects was directly involved in the murderous rampage on that hot summer night in 2016.
+Investigators did not find evidence that any of the suspects was directly involved in the murderous rampage on that hot summer night in 2016.

 Myriam Bellazouz, the lawyer, lived a few blocks from Nice's boardwalk.
 She was strolling along it with her mother on the night of the attack and was killed.
 It took friends and colleagues three days of frantic searching around the traumatized city and pleas on social media to find her remains.

-Only two of four Chrzanowska sisters, on vacation from Poland, returned home alive.
+Only two of the four Chrzanowska sisters, on vacation from Poland, returned home alive.

-When the 19-metric ton (21-short ton) truck sped through the crowd, one of the students from Moscow, Viktoria Savachenko, couldn’t get out of the way in time and was killed.
-American Sean Copeland, from a town near Austin, Texas, also died in the attack along with his 11-year-old son, Brodie.
+When the truck sped through the crowd, one of the students from Moscow, Viktoria Savachenko, couldn’t get out of the way in time and was killed.
+American Sean Copeland, the father of the family from a town near Austin, Texas, also died in the attack along with his 11-year-old son, Brodie.

 Christophe Lyon is the sole survivor of an extended French family that had gathered in Nice for the Bastille Day celebrations.
 His parents, Gisele and Germain Lyon, his wife, Veronique, her parents Francois and Christiane Locatelli and their grandson Mickael Pellegrini, all died in the attack.
 Lyon is listed among dozens of witnesses, survivors and victims’ family members who will later this month testify in the Paris court to the horrific events of that night.